Why should I automate food temperature monitoring?

 What is the communication range of the sensors and how often do they need to be calibrated?

-- Communication Range: 300 feet line of site
+- Communication Range: 300 feet line of sight

 - Sensors do not require calibration and are certified by the National Institute of Standards and Technology (NIST) certified to within +/- .5° F